 Soft Tissue Treatment

-Besides focusing on the cuboid bone, addressing any soft tissue restrictions involving muscles, tendons, ligaments, fascia, and nerve entrapments is crucial.
-Conservative therapy can be quite effective in accomplishing this.
-The following demonstration videos showcase the types of procedures that could be used in cases of Cuboid Syndrome to address soft tissue restrictions.
+In addition to focusing on the cuboid bone, addressing any soft tissue restrictions involving muscles, tendons, ligaments, fascia, and nerve entrapments is crucial.
+Conservative therapy can be highly effective for this purpose.
+The following demonstration videos highlight procedures that can address soft tissue restrictions in cases of Cuboid Syndrome.

 4 Point Dorsi Flexion Protocol - Motion Specific Release (MSR)